pawelsberg/code-proxy/README.md

 ````
 You should be able to see the Allegro window with the text "Hello, World!".
-Input is divided using a special token "R.Run();" which is used to run outstanding code.
+Input is divided to runnable code chunks using a special token "R.Run();"
 ## Versioning
 The versioning follows the following patterns:
 	v(major).(minor) - for a new release